We have children and are concerned about the durability of the table. Is your finish water and scratch proof?

 Is there a difference between Walnut, Black Walnut, American Walnut and Black American Walnut?

 No, They are the same woods and these names are used interchangeably.
 We source our walnut from and work directly with the Amish sawyers and mills to ensure a consistently high level of quality hardwood.
-We have been known to return lumber to the lumber mill if it does not meet our standards, and as you can see by our furniture, we are very familiar with walnut and work with it almost exclusively!
+You can read more about the hardwoods we use to fabricate our furniture here.

 Can you make my furniture without having lighter and darker color variations throughout?